LorhanSohaky/itsdangerous.js/README.md

 > Note: This is an unofficial JavaScript port of the Python library
 > [itsdangerous](https://github.com/pallets/itsdangerous).

-Various helpers to pass data to untrusted environments and to get it back safe and sound.
-Data is cryptographically signed to ensure that a token has not been tampered with.
+`itsdangerous.js` provides various helpers for securely serializing data and passing it through untrusted environments.
+The data is cryptographically signed to ensure that it hasn't been tampered with during transmission or storage.

-It's possible to customize how data is serialized.
-Data is compressed as needed.
-A timestamp can be added and verified automatically while loading a token.
+Key features include customizable serialization, optional compression, timestamp support for expiring signatures, and compatibility with various cryptographic algorithms.

 [Features](#features) |
 [Installation](#installation) |